HyperAgents/hmas/domains/logistics/structure-organization/README.md

 ## Recommendations

-* The **Membership Interaction** must not be used directly, a sub-property must be created to explicit the exact type of interaction being represented between memberships.
+* The **Membership Interaction** must not be used directly, a sub-property must be created to specify the exact type of interaction being represented between memberships.

 * The **Memberships Incompatibility** is represented as a SHACL shape instead of an RDF triple.
 For example, the SHACL shape constraining the same agent to be the director of two departments at the same time is